requests-cache/requests-cache/docs/user_guide/backends/filesystem.md

 ```

 ## File Formats
 By default, responses are saved as JSON files.
-If you prefer a deiffernt format, you can use of the
+If you prefer a different format, you can use of the
 other available {ref}`serializers` or provide your own.
 For example, to save responses as
 YAML files (requires `pyyaml`):
 ```python